Physics102-General Physics II - Term 253 (Summer 2026)

 Course Learning Outcomes:

-1- Learning the wave concepts and differentiating between the longitudinal and transverse waves.
+1- Learning about the wave concepts and differentiating between the longitudinal and transverse waves.

-2- Learning and solving problems related to interference, resonance, and standing waves of two waves.
+2- about and solving problems related to interference, resonance, and standing waves.

-3- Learning and solving problems related to Doppler effect and its applications.
+3- Learning about and solving problems related to Doppler effect.

 4- Learning about and solving problems related to heat exchange with solids and liquids, the ideal gas law, and its applications.